Skip to main content

 • Apostille from São Tomé and Príncipe

-• Legalization from Senegal
+• Apostille and consular legalization from Senegal

-• Apostille from Seychelles
+• Apostille from the Seychelles

 • Legalization from Sierra Leone